sandrahoffberg/Delly-somatic/README.md

 ## Outputs
-- Optional: the bam files, if downloaded from S3
 - A folder for SV calling entitled ```/results/dellySV/``` containing
     - A subfolder ```/1calls``` containing SV calls for each case/control pair, as specified in the comparesheet, saved as a ```.bcf``` with an index
     - A subfolder ```/2prefilter``` containing filtered SV calls in a ```.bcf``` format with an index